-Pay attention to what words you use otherwise your email can be marked as spam.
-Don't use the words like "Free", "Urgent" for instance.
+Pay attention to what words you use; otherwise, your email can be marked as spam.
+Don't use the words like "Free" or "Urgent", for instance.

 Check out our blog post on Everything You Need to Know About Email Subject Line Copywriting article for more advice on how to write the perfect subject line in general.

 We publish in-depth email marketing related articles bi-weekly.
-Subscribe below and don't miss any of our articles in future.
+Subscribe below and don't miss any of our future articles.